stagbl/stagbl/README.rst

 It aims to be as lightweight as possible while still providing the flexibility and extensibility required for scientific application codes.
 This accomplished with careful design and interfaces to powerful external libraries.
-In particular, its parallel staggered-grid date structure leverages the DMStag component within `PETSc <https://www.mcs.anl.gov/petsc>`__.
+In particular, its parallel staggered-grid data structure leverages the DMStag component within `PETSc <https://www.mcs.anl.gov/petsc>`__.

 Dependencies
 ------------

--  MPI
 -  PETSc
 -  Python (for configuration)